pmunts/arm-mcu/README.txt

        subdirectory.
 Removed some obsolete cruft (EFM32, mbed Classic, etc.).
 Started adding support for developing with [5]Free Pascal Embedded for ARM microcontrollers.
+     * 17 March 2017 -- Updated binutils to 2.28, gcc to 6.3.0, newlib to
+       2.5.0, and gdb to 7.12.1.
+Imported [6]LEGO Power Functions Infrared Remote Control Protocol. implementation.

 Git Repository

-   The source code is available at: [6]http://git.munts.com
+   The source code is available at: [7]http://git.munts.com

    Use the following command to clone it: